MahmoodAbdali79/Face-anti-spoofing/benchmark/README.md

 > The cure for pain is in the pain.  **Rumi**

-actually, because the benchmark dataset has more variety than train dataset, it's good idea to train  benchmark as train dataset. or every way that complain the train dataset in variety.
+Actually, because the benchmark dataset has more variety than train dataset, it's good idea to train  benchmark as train dataset.
+Or every way that complain the train dataset in variety.

 As mentioned above about camera, using same camera for both train dataset and benchmark could be helpful.
 And  also using newer `RPPG` and better face detection model could be helpful for having better result.